-4. The Kingdom of Eswatini is at the center of the major climatic zone transition, which is caused by different air masses exhibiting different patterns of origin.
+4. The Kingdom of Eswatini is at the centre of the major climatic zone transition, which is caused by different air masses exhibiting different patterns of origin.
 The country's location is the equatorial convergence zone causing summer rains, again the subtropical eastern continental moist maritime causes onshore flow leading to occasional cyclones and the dry continental tropical and marine west Mediterranean conditions cause winter rains, with rare snow.
 The multi-scale interactions of weather producing systems and the country's varying topography leads to highly variable weather patterns at intra-seasonal to inter-annual timescales.
 The multi-scale interactions in Eswatini lead to distinct and regular weather characteristics such as droughts, floods, extreme temperatures, veld and forest fires, lightning, and hailstorms.
 Notably, over a decade the intensity and frequency of extreme weather events such as droughts and heat waves have been observed to be on the rise.
 The Highveld for instance, has high incidences of thunderstorms characterized by ground lightning flash densities of more than 12 flashes/km2/year that occur during the austral summer.
-These intense thunderstorms are associated with weather systems of both tropical origin which at times include passages of tropical cyclones from the southwest Indian Ocean and extra-tropical origin and their interactions (TNC).